-The MLitt in Education is a research degree, aiming to support students in engaging in an educational project of the highest academic standard, aligned with their own research interests.
-Students work with a lead supervisor and the support of the departmental advisory team, to undertake research activity and write a masters thesis.
-This research work is supported by a customised series of taught modules (agreed annually with the department and the supervisor) which is completed with a cohort of fellow research students.
+The MLitt in Education is a research degree that supports students in engaging in an innovative research project centred on their own research interests.
+Students work closely with ¿their supervisors to undertake this research.
+This research work is supported by a customised series of 10 credits of taught modules with students’ supervisors.

-To be eligible a candidate must have reached a high honours standard at the Examination for the Primary Degree (normally an overall 2.1 honours award at bachelors or masters level), or presented such other evidence as will satisfy the Head of Department and Faculty of his/her suitability.
+To be eligible students should generally have reached a high honours standard in their primary agree, or presented such other evidence as will satisfy the Head of Department and Faculty of his/her suitability.
+They must also submit a research proposal that is accepted by the Department.

 Minimum English language requirements: